RachyRich/Demo/README.md

 #Demo

-This is a simple track of git fundamentals
+This is a simple track of git fundamentals to test my understanding!!!!